| uploaded 7/17/2000 A Conversation with a Driver about the Load Sensitivity

 for help I've received.
 I'd like to know how much I do or don't

+know, so please send more my way!
 Question: How does a change in anti-roll bar stiffness affect

+the balance of a car and why?
 The stiffer the bar, the less grip in that end of the car.

+Why?
+I really don't know why.
 What are the benefits and tradeoffs of using an anti-roll

 bar?
 Benefits or tradeoffs of using an anti-roll bar as opposed